 You’re settling in for your Friday night binge session, anxious to finally start watching Doctor Who, only to find out that it’s available exclusively on Netflix UK.
 No worries, today we’re going to find the best free VPN for Netflix that actually works, so you can get back to streaming.

-Not only is a VPN helpful in streaming Netflix, but a good provider like ExpressVPN will also protect you while you’re using public WiFi, making sure no one finds out about your love of alpaca memes.
+Not only is a virtual private network, or VPN, helpful in streaming Netflix, but a good provider like ExpressVPN will also protect you while you’re using public WiFi, making sure no one finds out about your love of alpaca memes.

 Some of the VPNs we’re going to look at also offer free trials to test out all their features, and others let you get a full refund after binge-watching for 30 days.
 So read on to find a free VPN that works, and enjoy your movie night.